george-j-zhu/cryptocurrency-price-prediction/README.md

 I learned how to use LSTM in Keras to make predictions.<br>
 I found out that it's hard to predict bitcoin price without other features.<br> So tring to find related feature is still an important part in deep learning though deep learning is strong to extract features for us from input data.<br>
-Also it's really hard to apply machine learing on Demand forecasting.<br>
+Also it's really hard to apply machine learning on Demand forecasting.<br>

 But as a beginner, I still have a lot to do with parameters to refine my learning model.